CBB752Spring2016/CBB752Spring2016.github.io/Sequence.md

           L_i represents the effective length of the feature of interest (1).
           N represents the total number of reads sequenced (1).

-Below we propose two tools that allow the calculation of TPM from given SAM and GTF files in both Python and R.
+# SAM and GTF File Formats

 SAM stands for "Sequence Alignment/Map".
 It is a standard, tab-delimited format produced by alignment software.
 Each alignment line in SAM has 11 mandatory fields for essential alignment information such as mapping position, and variable number of optional fields for flexible or aligner specific information (4).
 More details on SAM format specification can be found [here](http://samtools.github.io/hts-specs/SAMv1.pdf).
 Because of their usually large file sizes, SAM files are more commonly stored as BAM files, which are the machine-readable, binary version of SAM files, and can be converted using [Samtools](http://www.htslib.org/).